chasingsunsets/chasingsunsets/README.md

 </div>
 <h1 align="center">Hellooooo</h1>

-:telescope: I’m a tech enthusiast and like to use creativity to problem-solve!
+:telescope: I’m a AI/ML enthusiast and like to use creativity to problem-solve!

 :zap: I like anything F1, AI, books and nature!